bah5341/journal/journal.md

 Hour 1-3: Played around in python for a bit with looping.
 I think I'm getting it?!?!??!

 Hour 3-6: Tried very hard to figure out how to push my journal to git hub.
 It will not work and I am screaming.
 It's time to walk away from the computer.

+# Class 5

+Hours 1-6: For all my hours this week I played around in Python.
+I'm really excited about learning Python and I feel like I'm actually finally starting to get it.
+I feel like my anxiety has definitely been getting better related to coding.
+I feel pretty comfortable with building the if and else conditions and have started really enjoying writing out a program (can I call it that now?!!?!?!).
+Looking forward to doing more with python in class this week.